What do you do?

 A big part of this process involves intuition.
 I paint when inspired to do so.
 Inspiration comes in the way of a thought or feeling that prompts me to express what is going on inside me in a non-objective way using only my imagination.
-I do not look at works by other artists for a creative stimulus.
+I do not look for things outside of me for creative stimulus.
 The compositions, colours, and motifs flow intuitively from within onto the canvas.
 I paint using a limited palette of six colours (one warm and one cool of yellow, red, and blue).
 I add white and umber to desaturate, tint, or shade the colours.
 I begin with a simple shape or colour and allow the painting to take a life of its own by following inner promptings on what to do next.
 I have no clue as to the final result.
-The shifts and changes in my style happen organically,

 Which artists and styles have influenced your work?

 The early painting style was influenced mainly by South East Asian textile and Australian Aboriginal art.
-As the style took shape, my attraction to the Bauhaus and Surrealism movements and painters like Paul Klee, Vasily Kandinsky, and Joan Miro exerted influence on the development resulting in simplification and a shift towards geometric forms, biomorphic shapes, purposeful colours, and lyrical lines while preserving a naive untutored approach to making the paintings.
+As the style took shape, my fascination with the Bauhaus and Surrealist painters like Paul Klee, Vasily Kandinsky, and Joan Miro began to influence the work resulting in simplification and a shift towards geometric shapes, asymmetrical forms, purposeful colours, and lyrical lines while preserving a naive untutored approach to making the paintings.
+The gradual shifts and changes in my style happen organically,

 How does your work fit in with the history of art practice?

 My work is a blend of modern and contemporary art.
-The paintings show different influences from the modern art movements such as Suprematism, Bauhaus, De Stijl, and Surrealism that dominated the Avant-Garde period (1910-1930).
-The writing that breathes life into the paintings is reflective of contemporary artists like Cy Twombly who used written text, myths, and poems as a conceptual foundation for their abstract art; although, in my case, the writing is not shared publicly.
+The paintings show different influences from the modern art movements that thrived during the Avant-Garde period (1910-1930) such as Suprematism, Bauhaus, De Stijl, and Surrealism.
+The writing that breathes life into the paintings is reflective of contemporary artists like Cy Twombly who used written text, myths, and poems as a conceptual foundation for their abstract art; although, in my case, the writing is not paired with the artwork.

 How would you like the audience to respond to your work?

 The colourful, playful, and naive paintings are intended to reach out to the inner child in the audience.
 Each piece is a marker on my inward journey towards balance, peace, and harmony.
 Through my work, I invite the audience to turn within and investigate to what extent their conditioned thoughts and beliefs (some of which date back to childhood experiences) influence their present perception of reality.
-I would be pleased if those who come into contact with my work took a little time to contemplate these three questions by diving into their feeling, as opposed to analysing: 'Does this art engage my attention?'; 'What do I see?'; 'How do I feel?'
-The colours, shapes, and lines in the paintings have a soft language, but only a quiet mind can hear their whispers.
+I would be pleased if those who come into contact with my work took a little time to contemplate these three questions without overthinking: 'Does this art engage my attention?'; 'What do I see?'; 'How do I feel?'
+The colours, shapes, and lines in the paintings have a soft language—only a quiet mind can hear their whispers.